khilang/khi/design.md

       tagged trees.
    2. can be used for configuration, markup and storage.
 2. *Source format*: As a handwritten document, the format
-   1. is easy and intuitive to read, write and edit.
+   1. is easy and intuitive to read, write and edit and understandable at a glance.
    2. is aesthetic.
    3. is resistant to errors.
    4. has style recommendations.